-Their merciless transition stage was a 287-kilometre route with seven categorised hills that took the race from the high mountains on the Italian borders to the Mediterranean and the great city of Marseille.
+The merciless transition stage was a 287-kilometre route with seven categorised hills, taking the race from the high mountains on the Italian borders to the Mediterranean and the great city of Marseille.
 Some respite.

 “That morning, the peloton was almost all agreed.
-With eight hours of riding and scorching weather, we had practically decided to do the first half at normal speed,” Roscioli recalls over the phone.
+With eight hours of riding and scorching weather, we had practically decided to do the first half at normal speed,” Roscioli recalls.